bakirtzisg/security-analyst-dashboard/README.md

 ## Building and Running
-The following script will automatically initialize the cybok-cli submodule, compile the code, and run the code.
+The following script will automatically load the newest stable copy of  [cybok-cli](https://github.com/bakirtzisg/cybok-cli), compile, and run the dashboard.

    Windows:
    ```bash